Vladimir Moragrega

-Vladimir Moragrega Soto (born 26 July 1998) is a Mexican professional footballer who plays as a forward for Atlético La Paz on loan from Atlético San Luis.
+Vladimir Moragrega Soto (born 26 July 1998) is a Mexican professional footballer who plays as a forward for Tapatío.

 Club career

 Atlético San Luis

 In summer 2021, Moragrega signed with Liga MX side Atlético San Luis.
 On 22 February 2022, he went on a season-long loan with Canadian Premier League side Atlético Ottawa, a fellow Atlético Madrid-owned club.
 In December 2022, he joined Atlético La Paz for 2023.